danielwbeebe/General-V-Diplomat/README.md

 Next, the General and Diplomat alternate in choosing their continents.
 Each player will control 3 continents at the start.

 After the continents are selected, the game play begins.
 The General 'attacks' a continent each turn.
 The Diplomat 'negotiates' with a continent for each turn.
 A player can attack or negotiate with any continent, regardless of location.
 There is a 50% chance of success.
 Success means that the player now controls a new continent.
-Failure means that the player loses a continent.
 Skipping turns is not allowed.

 The "Turn" box declares whose turn it is.
 The "Status" box tells whether the last player's move succeeded or failed.